-We have set out below a review of financial performance and the charity's reserve position.
+This report sets out a review of financial performance and the charity's reserve position.
 We have adequate financial resources and are well placed to manage the business risks.
-Our planning process, including financial projections, has taken into consideration the current economic climate and its impact on the various sources of income and planned expenditure.
+Our planning process, including financial projections, has taken into consideration the current economic climate, and the COVID-19 pandemic and its impact on the various sources of income and planned expenditure.
 We believe that there are no material uncertainties that call into doubt the charity's ability to continue.
 The accounts have therefore been prepared on the basis that the charity is a going concern.